-Personal Problems: If you are facing a problem it is likely that others may be facing it too.
+If you are facing a problem, others may likely be facing it too.
 All you need to do is focus on that one problem and build a solution that can be tagged as “one for all.”

-Jeff Lawson, the founder of Twilio, has an interesting story behind the launch of their communication-based software product.
+For instance, Jeff Lawson, the founder of Twilio, has an interesting story behind its communication-based software product launch.

-When he was driven to start again with something of his own, he knew that he needed something to cover up the communication gap that is the biggest hurdle towards the path to productivity.
+When he was driven to start again with something of his own, he knew that he needed to cover up the communication gap — the biggest hurdle towards the path to productivity.

-That is when Twilio happened.
-The product building and launching had its ups and downs, but it was his own conviction to having needed this product that led to making up for a great business idea.
+That is when product innovation happened in the form of Twilio.
+The product building and launching had its ups and downs, but his conviction to having needed this product led to making up for a great business idea.

 Here’s an inspiring extract of his speech from the Web Summit.